 Archaeological remains are ancient man-made objects, structures, or ancient burials that have been preserved on the earth's surface, underground, or underwater and serve as the historical sources that make it possible to reconstruct the history of human society, including mankind's prehistory.
 Palaeontology or Palaeontology, on the other hand, is the study of prehistoric life.
 It includes the study of fossils to determine organisms' evolution and interactions with each other and their environments (their paleoecology).
 Palaeontology lays on the border between biology and geology, and shares with archaeology a border that is difficult to define.
-Please refer to the specific recommendations in Section 6.2.
+Np specific recommendations are given, however, the following is to be noted: